About me

 AMS Air-Sea Interaction Committee

-From 2017–2021, I served on the American Meteorological Society Air-Sea Interaction Committee.
+From 2017–2021, I served on the AMS Air-Sea Interaction Committee.
 As part of this responsibility, I helped organize the Air-Sea Interaction Conference at the 2021 AMS Annual Meeting.

 Other interests

-Aside from my broader interests in the Blue Economy, I like spending time outdoors (beaches, hiking, etc.) and indulging my passion for college football.
+I like spending time outdoors with family; and football, from coaching at the youth flag football level, to UCLA (season ticket holder), and the NFL (Bolt Up!).
 Feel free to reach out to me if you have any questions or just want to say hello (tomk at alum.mit.edu).